 Law and society at Memorial

-The law and society major encompasses many diverse disciplines of study, among them anthropology, linguistics, philosophy, political science, police studies and sociology.
-It introduces you to different facets of law and the role of law in society through the ages.
+Law and society is an interdisciplinary major that is housed in the Department of Political Science.
+It encompasses many diverse disciplines of study, among them anthropology, linguistics, philosophy, political science, police studies and sociology.
+The major will introduce you to different facets of law and the role of law in society through the ages.

 You may apply for admission into the Faculty of Humanities and Social Sciences by indicating bachelor of arts as your program choice on the undergraduate application for admission.
 Direct entry into the faculty is subject to your meeting the general admission requirements for Memorial University.

 You may choose law and society as your major at the time of application or you can explore your options and declare a major in a later semester by emailing firstname.lastname@example.org to make your choice official.

 Wondering what courses you would take in your first year?
 Check out a sample program of suggested courses for law and society students.

 Degree maps are navigational tools, designed to help you make the right choices throughout your bachelor of arts degree.
 They cover information pertaining to your studies, provide study tips, career guidance, suggestions for involvement, advice on go abroad activities and on your well being.

 A bachelor of arts degree, with a major in law and society, prepares students for a variety of careers including: